4 years ago by rendall

 Except that the very fact that it exists represents many evolved traits.
 If they are sending probes then their are either curious or expansionist, both evolved traits tied to competition for resources and/or survival.
 A species totally devoid of any history of evolutionary pressures wouldn't act that way, which is one of many possible great filters: once we have access to the infinite resources of space, perhaps we just stop caring and don't bother expanding.
 Such logic allows us to learn much simply from the existence of an otherwise silent Von Neumann probe.

-an hour ago by sigg3
+4 years ago by sigg3

 In all likelihood, yes.